COSC3020/tail-recursion-aPannell064/README.md

 ## Extra Help

-I based my code off iterative approach in the slides.
+I based my code off the iterative approach in the slides.

 "I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own,